dmuralov/falcon-bitcore-node/docs/services/bitcoind.md

-# Particl Service
+# Falcon Service

-The Particl Service is a Node.js interface to [Particl Core](https://github.com/particl/particl-core) for querying information about the particl block chain.
-It will manage starting and stopping `particld` or connect to several running `particld` processes.
-It uses an instance of a Particl with additional indexes enabled for querying information about addresses and blocks.
+The Falcon Service is a Node.js interface to [Falcon Core](https://github.com/dmitry9888/falcon-core) for querying information about the falcon block chain.
+It will manage starting and stopping `falcond` or connect to several running `falcond` processes.
+It uses an instance of a Falcon with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration

-The default configuration will include a "spawn" configuration in "particld".
-This defines the location of the block chain database and the location of the `particld` daemon executable.
-The below configuration points to a local clone of `particl`, and will start `particld` automatically with your Node.js application.
+The default configuration will include a "spawn" configuration in "falcond".
+This defines the location of the block chain database and the location of the `falcond` daemon executable.
+The below configuration points to a local clone of `falcon`, and will start `falcond` automatically with your Node.js application.

 ```json
   "servicesConfig": {